-“But Dad is home.” the color drains from Jasper’s pale face as he turns his head to see his father standing over his shoulder.
+“But Dad is home.” the color drains from Jasper’s pale face as he turns to see his father standing over his shoulder.
 He places his hand on Jasper’s back.
 “What is this?” he asks in a raised tone.
-A sense of satisfaction knowing her Dad caught him being a jerk fills Apricot.
+A sense of satisfaction fills Apricot knowing her Dad caught him being a jerk.
 She springs up closing the fridge door with her foot.
 With the stove top burner, she starts an omelet for breakfast.

 “It’s the news… some robber attacked a bunch of people.
 They had to even call in the SDP.”
-Jasper chirps with a hint of fascination in his voice.
+There is a hint of fascination in Jasper’s chirp.
 “Sachiban model 4s, Dad.”

 “Huh, I see.
-Well, your sister’s right, your mother would be furious if she found out you were looking at this.
+Well, your sister’s right, your mother would be furious if she found out you were watching this.
 So turn it off.”
 He commands before walking over to Apricot.
-“And Missy you are late for school.
+“And missy you are late for school.
 Think you have time for making breakfast when you are already late?”

-“Ah,” Apricot moans as she senses in the pit of her empty stomach he was right.
+“Ah,” Apricot moans as she senses in the pit of her empty stomach he is right.

-She races along a crowded thoroughfare deep in worry of her recent string of tardiness.
-If she does not hurry, she will miss the next train.
-She weaves a careful trot through the slow-moving morning crowd.
-Upon reaching the end of the street, she soon discovers that the stretch to the track is barricaded.
+The thoroughfare is unusually alive with traffic as Apricot races along the abundant streets deep in worry of her recent string of tardiness.
+She weaves a careful trot through the slow-moving crowd.
+To her dismay the source of the commotion appears to be a set of barricades blocking all movement.
 “Not today!”
 Apricot moans as she sprints up to the fence.

-She places both her palms upon the rail drawing the attention of a man in uniform.
-“Hey, girl go around the other way.”
-He shouts at her.
-She can see medical crews on the other side shifting bodies zipping their remains into bags.
+Both her hands find themselves on the barricade’s rail.
+“Hey, girl go around the other way.” a man in uniform shouts.
+On the other side, cleanup crews work zipping gory remains into bags.
 “This must be where the attack happened,” Apricot thought.
 “Didn’t you hear me?”
-The man yells at her again.
+The man yells.
 “Go around!”
 His hands now redirecting her back where she came.

-With a sigh, she turns heading through the morning street as if walking through a current in the wrong direction.
-Apricot slips through the unyielding people but found herself making little headway.
-Regardless of any manners she once held Apricot pushes through the onlookers as she is sure as hell not going to miss a train to school.
+With a sigh, she turns to face the morning street as if walking through a current in the wrong direction.
+Apricot slips through the unyielding people but made little headway.
+She knew of another rail line not on her usual route.
+Although it’s a few blocks away, and this rail did not stop at the university, but it is close enough.

-Several blocks away is another railway, but it was not her usual route.
-Still it may get her to the university on time if she is fast.

 After a short jog, the station was in sight but her heart dives when she sees the line has boarded passengers and room is becoming scarce.
-She burst into a full sprint through the cluttered streets bumping into people with sailing apologies.
-Just before the doors close, a young man held it clear with one arm and reaches out with the other.
+She bursts into a full sprint through the cluttered streets bumping into people with sailing apologies.
+Just before the doors close, a young man holds it clear with one arm and reaches out with the other.

-The cart moves as Apricot picks up pace running faster, her hand outstretched reaching for the man’s open palm.
-He lunges forward gripping the side of the train’s door.
-He clutches her fingers and lifts her off the ground into the threshold of the train‘s closing doors before slamming shut behind her.
+Apricot picks up pace running faster as the cart speeds up, her hand outstretched reaching for the man’s open palm.
+He lunges forward gripping the side of the train’s door with one hand and clutching her fingers with the other.
+The young man lifts Apricot off the ground into the threshold of the train‘s closing doors before slamming shut behind her.
 “Hey there, almost missed your train.”
 He chuckles.

-Apricot blushes before saying “Yeah, thanks to you I didn’t.”
-He smirks before looking her up and down, stopping at her bust before moving back to her eyes.
+Apricot blushes saying “Yeah, thanks to you I didn’t.”
+He smirks looking her up and down, stopping at her bust for an ogle before returning to her eyes.
 “Oh great, he is a pervert.”
 She thought to herself.